 Dr. Soloway has contributed to the field of education with his innovative use of case-based teaching.
 He served as professor and chairman at the University of Miami Miller School of Medicine’s Department of Urology from 1991 until 2010.

 Because of his expertise in the field of bladder cancer, he has twice been asked to chair the International Consultation on Urologic Diseases Recommendation Panel on Bladder Cancer (2004 and 2011), a committee charged with making recommendations on all aspects of bladder cancer.

-Dr. Soloway has authored over 300 articles on prostate, bladder and kidney cancer.
-He has been a featured speaker at numerous national and international meetings.
+Dr. Soloway has published more than 500 articles in peer-reviewed journals and has lectured extensively, both in the United States and around the world.
 He has popularized the case discussion format as a teaching method in an effort to assimilate scientific data into the clinic setting.Some of Dr. Soloway’s major contributions include the role of periprostatic nerve block for prostate biopsy, technical modifications in prostatectomy for prostate cancer, rationale for intravesical chemotherapy for bladder cancer and a grading scale for bone scans in prostate cancer.
 Dr. Soloway was one of the first to identify the efficacy of cisplatin for urothelial cancer and for the additive effect of cisplatin with radiation.
 Dr. Soloway chaired the International Consultation on Bladder Cancer which was sponsored by the Sociéte Internationale de Urologie (SIU).
 Over 100 urologists, medical oncologists, pathologists, and radiation oncologists came together to provide guidelines on bladder cancer.